Restaurant Road Trip: Rolling Hills Rolled Ice Cream

 Lalka revealed one of his secrets for his classic cookies and cream – he only uses double stuffed Oreos.

 Rolling Hills Rolled Ice Cream is available for any event.
 Early booking for summer events is best.
-But even in the wintertime Lalka is rolling ice cream wherever people want a sweet treat since he is able to move his equipment indoors.
+But even in the wintertime, Lalka is rolling ice cream wherever people want a sweet treat since he can move his equipment indoors.

 Lalka wants to keep quality over quantity.
-Instead of getting a store front he’s considering looking to get another trailer and keep his business small and on wheels.
-Lalka especially thanked his family and his girlfriend for helping start the business and said he couldn’t have done it without them.
+Instead of getting a storefront, he’s considering looking to get another trailer and keep his business small and on wheels.
+Lalka thanked his family and his girlfriend for helping start the business and said he couldn’t have done it without them.